NaluKit/nalu/README.md

 Nalu offers the following features:

-* Fully support of the browser's back- forward- and reload-button.
+* Full support of the browser's back- forward- and reload-button.

 * An optional loader that will be executed at application start to load data from the server.